2017 Reloaded Tour

 Please be courteous to fellow dancers and hotel guests at all times.
 Please keep noise levels low in hotel rooms and all ballrooms.
 Cover-ups must be worn outside ballrooms.
 Any dancer under 16, who is a guest of the hotel, must have a chaperone.
 If you are in need of help or medical attention, please inform a staff member or hotel operator.

-For every 10 students registered, one teacher/assistant teacher is admitted FREE.
-For studios that register 30 dancers, the studio owner receives a hotel room the night before the convention FREE.
+For every 15 students registered and paid, the studio receives a free solo to Star Systems Regional.
+For studios that register and pay for 35 dancers, the studio owner receives a hotel room the night before the convention FREE.

 Video & Still Cameras